 The regular hours of work for staff are subject to periodic review and revision.

-The normal work period for full-time staff will be seven hours per day excluding a one-half (1/2) hour unpaid lunch period, equaling 35 hours per week or greater than 1,250 hours per year.
+The normal work period for full-time staff (Custodial/Maintenance and Trades) will be eight (8) hours per day excluding a one-half (1/2) hour unpaid lunch period, equaling forty (40) hours per week or greater than 1,250 hours per year, five days a week.

-Staff will be paid a shift premium of 1.00 per hour for any hours worked between the hours of 12 p.m. to 6 a.m.
-An employee who works between the hours of 2 p.m. to 11:59 p.m. shall be paid a premium of 70¢ per hour.
+Staff will be paid a shift premium of $1.05 per hour for any hours worked between the hours of 12 a.m. to 6 a.m.
+An employee who works between the hours of 2 p.m. to 11:59 p.m. shall be paid a premium of 75¢ per hour.
+Employees are only eligible to receive a shift premium when at least 50% of the hours worked in their shift fall within the shift premium period.
 Shift premium will not be payable during period of vacation, sick leave or any other paid leave.
 Shift premium shall not be included for the purpose of calculating overtime pay.